dfuse-io/docs/content/eosio/public-apis/reference/dfuse-events.md

 ---
 weight: 70
-title: dfuse Events
+pageTitle: dfuse Events
-titleProtocolIcon: eosio
+pageTitleIcon: eosio
 ---
 dfuse Events are a powerful way to give smart contract developers a way to ask dfuse Search to index their transactions, with arbitrary